sitmena/sitech-django-notifications/README.md

  python manage.py createnotification TestNotification
  ```

 And this will place a fresh notification class with the below contents.
-Each notification class contains a `via` method and a variable number of message building methods (such as `to_mail` or `to_database`) that convert the notification to a message optimized for that particular channel.
+Each notification class contains a `via` method and a variable number of message building methods (such as `to_email` or `to_database`) that convert the notification to a message optimized for that particular channel.

 ```python
 from sitech_notifications.core import Notification